 If you are looking to go o/seas with your mobile there are a few options that you might wish to consider.
 You can either use your existing Australian sim card and pay any applicable roaming charges for calls made and received when overseas or you can buy a local sim from the country you are visiting eg Vodafone when in the UK.
 You will then be able to access local rates for your local calls as well as make international calls with that phone (no roaming charges will apply unless you travel overseas with it).
 Prepaid mobile sim cards are available in pretty much every country around the world.

 If you are looking for a local prepaid sim card that you can also use for international roaming, then you will need to stick with either Telstra, Optus, or Vodafone.
 All 3 offer international roaming with their prepaid services.
 Visit the specific provider page to find out more about international roaming.
 Bare in mind that roaming charges can be very expensive (seriously expense for calls and data).International Roaming Sim

 If you hardly use your mobile, or a loved one has purchased it for you in case of emergency or to mainly call you (ie you receive more calls than what you make), then take our look at our Quick Search page to see who is offering the best value “Longest Credit Expiry“.

-Who has the best quality reception and connection.
-If you live in very rural Australia, then probably sticking with Telstra will be your best bet.
-However Optus’ reach is always improving and so is Vodafone’s.
+If you live in very rural Australia, then probably sticking with Telstra (direct or Boost) will be your best bet.
+However Optus’ reach is pretty good rurally.
+Vodafone, has invested heavily in their network but rural Australia is probably not the best place to experience them.
 The beauty of prepaid is that the risk and cost is minimal (cost of a recharge).
 If you don’t like it, switch.
 You can port your number pretty easily.
-Its law that telecommunication providers have to allow porting, so there is no lock-in.